 - Payment Plan set up through the duration of a term with a valid credit card.
 The credit card on file is charged on the agreed upon dates without prior notification. - Tuition Reimbursement available to students who have the option of being reimbursed by their employer once they submit a paid receipt and the grade.
 A valid credit card is charged at the end of each course.
-A paid receipt is then mailed to the student to submit to their employer for reimbursement. - Tuition Deferment available to students who have the option of being reimbursed by their employer once they submit an invoice and the grade.
-An invoice is mailed at the end of the drop/add period of each session.
-Payment is made to the College upon receipt of the funds from the employer. - Direct Billing available to students who receive tuition assistance from their employers through a voucher system.
+A paid receipt is then emailed once the student request is submitted to billing1@peirce.edu. - Tuition Deferment available to students who have the option of being reimbursed by their employer once they submit an invoice and the grade.
+An invoice is emailed at the end of the drop/add period of each session once the student request is submitted to billing1@peirce.edu.
+Payment is made to the College upon receipt of the funds from the employer.
+If payment is not received after eight weeks, or when the class ends, the credit card on file will be charged. - Direct Billing available to students who receive tuition assistance from their employers through a voucher system.
 Tuition vouchers are submitted to the Student Financial Services prior to the start of each session.